-The policy statement provides that a downward departure may be warranted "[i]f reliable information indicates that the defendant's criminal history category substantially over-represents the seriousness of the defendant's criminal history or the likelihood that the defendant will commit other crimes."
-Such a departure may be warranted "if, for example, the defendant had two minor misdemeanor convictions close to ten years prior to the instant offense and no other evidence of prior criminal behavior in the intervening period."
-Provided that the provided that the defendant had two minor misdemeanor convictions close to ten years prior to the instant offense and no other evidence of prior criminal behavior in the intervening period."
+The policy statement also provides that a downward departure may be warranted "[i]f reliable information indicates that the defendant's criminal history category substantially over-represents the seriousness of the defendant's criminal history or the likelihood that the defendant will commit other crimes."41 Such a departure may be warranted "if, for example, the defendant had two minor misdemeanor convictions close to ten years prior to the instant offense and no other evidence of prior criminal behavior in the intervening period."42

-Section 4A1.3 prohibits "[a] departure below the lower limit of the applicable guideline range for Criminal History Category I."40 The guideline also prohibits a downward departure of any amount for "(i) an armed career criminal within the meaning of §4B1.4 (Armed Career Criminal); and (ii) a repeat and dangerous sex offender against minors within the meaning of §4B1.5 (Repeat and Dangerous Sex Offender Against Minors)."41
+Section 4A1.3 prohibits "[a] departure below the lower limit of the applicable guideline range for Criminal History Category I."43 The guideline also prohibits a downward departure of any amount for "(i) an armed career criminal within the meaning of §4B1.4 (Armed Career Criminal); and (ii) a repeat and dangerous sex offender against minors within the meaning of §4B1.5 (Repeat and Dangerous Sex Offender Against Minors)."44 to the conduct that did not result in convictions," and not discussing "intermediary categories II, III, IV, or V before deciding on category VI."); United States v.
+Valdes, 500 F.3d 1291, 1292 n.1 (11th Cir.
+2007) (per curiam) (under §4A1.3, if a sentencing judge wishes to depart upwards due to a defendant's criminal history, the court must "explicitly consider" the next criminal history category up and make a determination as to whether that range is appropriate).